V4 Series Carburetor Restoration

 Adobe Acrobat document [66.0 KB]

 If there's anything you need for your CBX, Bill is the one to call.
-When Jay Leno needed parts overnighted Bill stepped up like the consummate pro he is.

 Digital Pizza is where you'll find Pete Rose's genius at work.